Our Support Centre and main charity office base is in the middle of the Twerton, a bustling part of Bath with a huge

 Louise & Maddie have the art room which is full of materials, cushion corners, and a LOT of plants.

-Our therapy rooms are very individual to the therapist working in them, with sessions designed to meet the needs of each client, so we sometimes change the rooms around to match, make space for some roleplay work, bring in some softer lighting, or decorate each room with new plants!
+Our therapy rooms are very individual to the therapists working in them, with sessions designed to meet the needs of each client, so we sometimes change the rooms around to match, make space for some roleplay work, bring in some softer lighting, or decorate each room with new plants!